Woman #1: What I think boys need most is just a really good dad.

 Well, that plays over in the context of passing on our faith before our sons, as well.
 They need to hear me speak of my faith.
 They need to see me living it out authentically.
 They need to know that the man that Christ has created, who is in right relationship with his mother, who loves his sons, as a father first and also wants to be friends with them.
 Who is honoring God and honoring others, this is the ethos of who he is.
 It’s a part of who he is.
 It’s not a Sunday weekend experience.
 I’ve got to speak it so and live it so.

-Jonathan: As my sons, if you were to ask them today, “Who are you?” they would look at you in the eye and say, “Hi, my name is Reed Catherman.”
+Ask my sons, if you were to ask them today, “Who are you,” they would look at you in the eye and say, “Hi, my name is Reed Catherman.”
 “My name is Cole Catherman.”
 They’d shake your hand real well and then they’d say, “I’m strong, brave and of great courage.”
 And they’re men, I call them “men in the making,” of great faith, because they’ve personalized the instruction they saw, because I was not hypocritical in living it out.

 Jim: Wow, that is good parenting advice right there.
-Jonathan Catherman, author of the book, Manual to Manhood: How to Cook the Perfect Steak (I gotta read that section, by the way.
-[Laughter]) Change a Tire (I probably need to freshen up that one) Impress a Girl and 97 Other Skills You Need to Survive.
-It’s great content and thanks for bein with us.
+Jonathan Catherman, author of the book,- I gotta read that section, by the way - - I probably need to freshen up that one - .
+It’s great content and thanks for being with us.

-Jonathan: It’s my privilege; thanks for the invite.
+Jonathan: It’s been a privilege.
+Thanks for the invite.